sapcc/cyclone/README.md

 ## Help

-The tool uses a Glance V2 [web-download](https://docs.openstack.org/glance/latest/admin/interoperable-image-import.html#image-import-methods) method to clone images.
+By default the tool uses a Glance V2 [web-download](https://docs.openstack.org/glance/latest/admin/interoperable-image-import.html#image-import-methods) method to clone images.
 This method allows Glance to download an image using a remote URL.
+Set the `--image-web-download` option to **false** to use the default download/upload method.
+In this case the whole image data will be streamed through cyclone.

 A remote URL can be generated using a Swift [Temporary URL](https://docs.openstack.org/swift/latest/api/temporary_url_middleware.html).